The Retreat

 1745

-“Poplar Forest” mentioned in early land records
+“Poplar Forest” first mentioned in early land records

 1749

-“Poplar Forest” appeared on early land plat
+“Poplar Forest” appears on early land plat

 1773